Pool Servers

 PlayFlow provisions servers

-PlayFlow automatically launches and maintains the configured number of idle servers.
+PlayFlow launches and maintains the configured number of idle servers.
 These servers are running and ready to accept players, but are not yet assigned to any game session.

 Claim a server